FrancisBanville/ms_interpreting_probabilities/README.md

 which better describe the energy flows, demographic impacts or frequencies of interactions between nodes (@Berlow2004Interaction, @Borrett2019Walk), with
 $A_{i,j}$ being a natural number $\mathbb{N}$ or a real number $\mathbb{R}$ depending on the measure.
-For example, they can represent the average number of prey individuals consumed by a predator in a given time period (e.g., the average number of fish in the stomach of a piscivorous species).
-Because quantitative interactions can describe predation pressure on prey taxa, they can be good estimators of the parameters describing species interactions in a Lotka-Volterra model (e.g., @Emmerson2004Predatora).
-However, this extra amount of ecological information typically comes at a cost of greater sampling effort or data volume in predictive models (@Strydom2021Roadmapa), which can lead to relatively high levels of uncertainties when inferring quantitative networks with limited data.
-Just like binary networks, the uncertainty and spatiotemporal variability of quantitative interactions can be represented probabilistically, with the difference that quantitative interactions can follow various probability distributions depending on the measure used, the event's outcome being the value of interaction strength.
-For instance, quantitative interactions can follow a Poisson distribution $A_{i,j} \sim {\rm Poisson}(\lambda_{i
+For example, they may represent local interaction rates between pairs of taxa (e.g., the flower visiting rates of pollinators in a mutualistic network, @Herrera1989PolAbu).
+Because quantitative interactions can also describe predation pressure on prey taxa in food webs, they can be good estimators of the parameters describing species interactions in a Lotka-Volterra model (e.g., @Emmerson2004Predatora).
+The extra amount of ecological information in quantitative networks typically comes at a cost of greater sampling effort and data volume in predictive models (@Strydom2021Roadmapa), which can lead to relatively high levels of uncertainties when inferring quantitative networks with limited data.
+Just like binary networks, the uncertainty and spatiotemporal variability of quantitative interactions can be represented probabilistically.
-\rightarrow j})$ when predicting frequencies of interactions between pairs of nodes, with $\lambda_{i \rightarrow j}$ being the expected rate at which individuals of taxa $i$ and $j$ interact (e.g., the average number of prey $j$ consumed by all predators $i$).
-The Poisson distribution can also be 0-inflated when considering non-interacting taxa, which constitute the majority of taxa pairs in most local networks due to their typically high sparseness (@Jordano2016Samplingb).
+However, the need to estimate the probability distribution of all possible value of interaction strengths can make the inference of probabilities more challenging in quantitative networks compared to binary networks, which require only one probability estimate for each interaction.
+Quantitative interactions can follow various probability distributions depending on the measure used, the event's outcome being the value of interaction strength.
+For instance, quantitative interactions can follow a Poisson distribution $A_{i,j} \sim {\rm Poisson}(\lambda_{i \rightarrow j})$ when predicting frequencies of interactions between pairs of nodes, with $\lambda_{i \rightarrow j}$ being the expected rate at which individuals of taxa $i$ and $j$ interact (e.g., the average number of prey $j$ consumed by all predators $i$ in a given time period).
+The Poisson distribution can also be 0-inflated after initially modeling non-interacting taxa (e.g., @Boulangeat2012AccDis employ a 0-inflated model to analyze species abundance following the modeling of species presence and absence), which constitute the majority of taxa pairs in most local networks due to their typically high sparseness (@Jordano2016Samplingb).
 Because of the methodological difficulties typically encountered when building deterministic quantitative networks, binary networks, which are easier to sample (@Jordano2016Samplingb) and predict (@Strydom2021Roadmapa), are much more documented and modeled in the literature.
-Moreover, most published probabilistic networks and methods describe Bernoulli interactions, which underlines the need for better guidelines regarding the interpretation and manipulation of these types of networks.
-For these reasons, our primary focus in this contribution will be on addressing the challenges in estimating and using Bernoulli interactions, in both probabilistic local networks and metawebs.
+Moreover, most published probabilistic networks and methods describe Bernoulli interactions (whether interaction probabilities are regarded as constant or variable, e.g. represented by Beta distributions), which underlines the need for better guidelines regarding the interpretation and manipulation of these types of networks.
+For these reasons, our primary focus in this contribution will be on addressing the challenges in interpreting and using Bernoulli interactions, in both probabilistic local networks and metawebs.

 ## Local networks: communities interacting in space and time